Soft Handover Procedures in mmWave Cell-Free Massive MIMO Networks: Initial Pilot Assignment and Cluster Formation

-In this section, we describe the proposed pilot assignment and cluster formation algorithm that effectively handles the changes in the set of serving APs under mobility, as well as the assigned pilot to each UE.
-The AP-UE associations rely on the average channel gains between the APs and UEs.
-The constantly developing UE locations due to mobility result in a change of the channel gains between the UEs and the APs in the network, and consequently the AP-UE associations.
-Based on the UEs' speed, we can determine how quickly the average channel gains may change to the extent that the preferred AP-UE associations must be updated.
-We let $T_{\mathrm{HO}}$ seconds denote this maximum frequency of changes.
-As a result, we need to make a decision every $T_{\mathrm{HO}}$ seconds whether to revise the serving set of APs and assigned pilot to each UE.
+As a prerequisite to the proposed \textit{Pilot Assignment and Cluster Update} algorithm, we define another algorithm for \textit{Initial Access}.
+The initial access part determines the first pilot assignment and serving set of APs to all UEs, which then must be revised as the UEs move around in the area of interest.
+Hence, it serves as an initialization for the proposed pilot and cluster update algorithms.
+Based on each UE's speed, we can determine how quickly the average channel gains may change to the extent that the preferred AP-UE associations must be updated.
+As a result, we need to make a decision once per such interval, denoted by $T_i$, whether to revise the serving APs and assigned pilot to each UE, i.e., $T_i$ represents the simulation sampling time.
 For brevity, we introduce a discrete time index $n$ to describe variables' update at each interval.